lagbolt/library/LVCCLD-signage.md

 ## Inside the library

 What is the first thing you see when you go through the library doors?
-Let's takea look!
+Let's take a look!

 ### At the library entrance